 What’s keeping you from making the leap?
 Has your better half been nagging you for a “real” vacation getaway?
 You know, the kind where the hotels actually have walls and stuff?
 Glamping is the perfect “meet-you-halfway” suggestion.
 Plus, it’s an enticing way to help them better understand your passion for the outdoors.

-It may look super trendy on the photos, but at most of these resorts, you don’t need an Insta influencer’s (totally exaggerated) bank account.
-All you need to do is book the place you like best, get your gear packed and have fun!
+It may look super trendy in the photos, but at most of these resorts, you don’t need an Insta influencer’s (totally exaggerated) bank account.
+So, what is glamping?
+Just book the place you like best, get your gear packed, and start exploring!

 Featured image – White Tipi Camping, Joshua Tree, USA.
 Photo by Susan Yin.